awsdocs/amazon-rds-user-guide/doc_source/USER_MultiAZDBCluster_ReadRepl.md

 ### Limitations for creating a DB instance read replica from a Multi\-AZ DB cluster<a name="multi-az-db-clusters-create-instance-read-replica-limitations"></a>

 The following limitations apply to creating a DB instance read replica from a Multi\-AZ DB cluster deployment\.
-+ You can't create a DB instance read replica with an RDS for PostgreSQL Multi\-AZ DB cluster as the source\.
 + You can't create a DB instance read replica in an AWS account that's different from the AWS account that owns the source Multi\-AZ DB cluster\.
 + You can't create a DB instance read replica in a different AWS Region from the source Multi\-AZ DB cluster\.
 + You can't recover a DB instance read replica to a point in time\.
 + Storage encryption must have the same settings on the source Multi\-AZ DB cluster and DB instance read replica\.
 + If the source Multi\-AZ DB cluster is encrypted, the DB instance read replica must be encrypted using the same KMS key\.
 + To perform a minor version upgrade on the source Multi\-AZ DB cluster, you must first perform the minor version upgrade on the DB instance read replica\.
 + The DB instance read replica doesn't support cascading read replicas\.
++ For RDS for PostgreSQL, the source Multi\-AZ DB cluster must be running version 15\.2\-R2 or higher in order to create a DB instance read replica\.
++ You can perform a major version upgrade on the source Multi\-AZ DB cluster of a DB instance read replica, but replication to the read replica stops and can't be restarted\.